Tymshare: Tymshare sold to McDonnell Douglas

-In 1984 Tymnet was bought by the McDonnell Douglas Corporation as part of the acquisition of Tymshare.
+In 1984, Tymnet was bought by the McDonnell Douglas Corporation as part of the acquisition of Tymshare.
 The company was renamed McDonnell Douglas Tymshare, and began a major reorganization.
-A year later, McDonnell Douglas (MD) split Tymshare into several separate operating companies: MD Network Systems Company, MD Field Service Company, MD RCS, MD "xxx" and many more.
-(This is sometimes referred to the Alphabet Soup phase of the company).
+A year later, McDonnell Douglas (MD) split Tymshare into several separate operating companies: MD Network Systems Company, MD Field Service Company, MD RCS, MD... (in its different variants) and many more (this is sometimes referred to the Alphabet Soup phase of the company).
 By then, Tymnet had outlived its parent company, Tymshare.

 McDonnell Douglas acquired Microdata and created McDonnell Douglas Information Systems Group (MDISC), expecting to turn Microdata's desktop and server systems along with Tymshare's servers and Tymnet data network into a major player in the Information Services market.
 Microdata's systems were integrated into many parts of McDonnell Douglas, but Tymnet never was.
 MDC really did not seem to understand the telecommunications market.
 After five years, peace was breaking out in many places in the world and McDonnell Douglas sold off MDNSC and MDFSC at a profit for much needed cash.